singer-io/getting-started/BEST_PRACTICES.md

 the Tap to:

 - bookmark its progress through the stream
-- serve as a query parameter upon subsequent invocations, (e.g. `SELECT * from customers where id > 123`)
+- serve as a query parameter upon subsequent invocations, (e.g. the equivalent of `SELECT * from customers where id >= 123`)

 The state record above indicates that the Tap last output an entry from the `"orders"` stream where the source record's replication key field had the value "2017-07-07T10:20:00Z", and that it last